Criminal Defense Frequently Asked Questions

 All lawyers are the same.
 Why should I hire you?

 All lawyers are not the same.
 There are many different areas of the law.
 It might not be wise to hire a tax attorney to handle your criminal defense.
 I have extensive trial experience at both the state and federal levels.
 Criminal defense is my primary practice area and is something that I am passionate about.
-I helped form the South Dakota Association of Criminal Defense Lawyers and also serve as president of the South Dakota Trial Lawyers Association.
+I helped form the South Dakota Association of Criminal Defense Lawyers and also served as president of the South Dakota Trial Lawyers Association.
 I am dedicated to being a staunch advocate both in and out of court for my clients.